Athens, Greece

 - Acropolis tickets: Book online at least 2 days in advance.
 The €30 combined ticket (Acropolis + 6 other sites) is excellent value.

-- Free: The National Garden, Syntagma Square, Anafiotika (whitewashed village on the slopes of the Acropolis).
+- Free: The National Garden, Syntagma Square, Anafiotika (whitewashed village on the slopes of the Acropolis), Monastiraki neighbourhood wandering.

-- Beaches: Take the tram to Glyfada or Vouliagmeni for city beaches.
+- Beaches: Athenian Riviera — take the tram to Glyfada or Vouliagmeni for city beaches.
+Vouliagmeni has thermal lake waters too.

 Where to Next?